Spacial/awesome-arts/README.md

 * [Reforma](https://pampatype.com/blog/reforma): A new voice for an institution with deep roots
 * [Sans Forgetica](http://sansforgetica.rmit/): Sans Forgetica is a downloadable font that is scientifically designed to help you remember your study notes.
 * [Typedia](http://typedia.com/): A Shared Encyclopedia of Typefaces
+* [WALL-e](https://typesetinthefuture.com/2018/12/04/walle/): From a trash-filled Earth to the futuristic Axiom and back again, WALL·E is a finely crafted balance between consumerist dystopia and sixties space-race optimism.

 ## Poetry